How to Keep Your Passport Safe While Traveling: 10 Best Tips

 4. Make Copies of Your Passport

 Make photocopies of the data page of your passport and keep them in a separate location from the original.
 Store digital copies securely on a cloud service or your phone.
-This makes getting a replacement easier and many businesses will accept a passport copy for verification.
+This makes getting a replacement easier and many businesses may accept a passport copy for verification.

 5. Use a Passport Cover